-The image distortions produced by micro four-thirds images are auto-corrected either directly in the camera (JPEGs) or in most RAW-converters.
-The "exposed" distortions are therefore very moderate especially for an ultrazoom.
+The image distortion produced by micro four-thirds images is auto-corrected either directly in the camera (JPEGs) or in most RAW-converters.
+The "exposed" distortion is therefore very moderate especially for an ultrazoom.
 They range from a moderate (~1.26%) barrel distortion at 14mm to marginal (0,15%) pincushion distortion at 150mm.
 This is nothing to worry about from a field perspective.

 If you move your mouse cursor over the image you can switch to the corresponding non-corrected results.

 However, the non-corrected raw images show a pretty different situation with an extreme (~5.71%) barrel distortion at 14mm as well as moderate (1.21%) pincushion distortion at 50mm.

 The "high-power 10.7x zoom" has a fairly mediocre vignetting characteristic.
 The following figures show the corresponding performance of auto-corrected JPEGs obtained straight from the camera compared to non-corrected raw files.

 At 14mm and f/4 the amount of vignetting is very pronounced at ~0,9EV which is easily noticeable in field images.
 Nevertheless, the situation improves when stopping down to f/5.6 and it's not really an issue anymore from f/8 onwards.
 There is only a slight to marginal light falloff at longer focal lengths.